UKCloud/documentation/articles/other/other-ref-best-practice-guide.md

 - Load balancer health

-For more information, see [*How to access syslog data for your advanced gateway*](../vmware/vmw-how-access-syslog-data-adv.md).
+For more information, see [*How to access syslog data for your edge gateway*](../vmware/vmw-how-access-syslog-data-adv.md).

 ### Choosing the appropriate compute sizing